skhanal5/clip-farmer/README.md

 application it is recommended that you make a Sandbox account.

 In addition to the above, the application requires you to register an `Target User` so that you can post content on that account's behalf.
+We make use of the `TIKTOK_CLIENT_KEY` and `TIKTOK_CLIENT_SECRET` to fetch an OAuth token on behalf of that user.

 #### Environment Variables

-Altogether, you will need to pass in the following secret values:
+Altogether, you will need to pass in the following secret values in the config.yaml file:

 ```
-// found on twitch developer dashboard
-TWITCH_CLIENT_ID = ""
-TWITCH_CLIENT_SECRET = ""

-// found on tiktok developer dashboard
-TIKTOK_CLIENT_KEY = ""
-TIKTOK_CLIENT_SECRET = ""
+secrets:
+  twitch:
+    client-id:
+    client-oauth:
+  tiktok:
+    client-key:
+    client-secret:
+query:
+  twitch-creator: stableronaldo
 ```

 #### Running the Application